EMT Initial – Spring 2024

 Q: How do I become a certified provider in NC or elsewhere?

 A: After successful completion of the course, you will be eligible to take the North Carolina EMS State Certification exam and/or the National Registry exam for additional costs.
-All state exams are computer-based and scheduled at a third party testing site through Castle Worldwide.
-You will receive an email from Castle Worldwide once you have been graded in the state Continuum system.
+All state exams are computer-based and scheduled at a third party testing site.
 Current cost for the NC state certification exam is $68.00.
+Students must take the exam within 90 days of their course-graded date in the state OEMS system.
+This is the date you are passed in the state system following the completion of the clinical component.

 Currently, students who do not pass the state exam in their first 3 attempts within 6 months, may take a refresher course and scope of practice test giving them 3 additional attempts at the state exam.
 All attempts must be completed within 18 months from their course-graded date in Continuum.